structured-query-language/structured-query-language.github.io/finding-a-gap-in-timeseries-data-and-or-gaps-and-islands-using-sql.md

 # Finding a Gap in Timeseries data and / or Gaps-and-Islands using SQL

 A common problem in analyzing a Log data from applications is to create sessions from logged user activity.
 A user may use the app for couple of hours in day and then come back to it the next day.
-The log will register the user activity, but the logs will not tell us when the session end for the day, and a new session started the next day.
-Typically a sessions are based on _m_ minutes of activity and _n_ minutes of no activity. _n_ could be minutes, for example.
+The log will register the user activity, but the logs will not tell us when the session ended for the day, and a new session started the next day.
+Typically a sessions are based on _m_ minutes of activity followed by _n_ minutes of no activity. _n_ could be 10 minutes, for example.
 This is also known as [Gaps-and-Islands](sessionization.md) problem in Computer Science.

 ## Sample log data